nikitalagrange/nikitalagrange.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I am a third-year PhD student at [Institut Curie](https://institut-curie.org/institut-curie-research-center) in Paris.
+My thesis focuses on causal discovery.
+More specifically, I am trying to extend the [miic](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005662) algorithm developed within the Isambert team in a search-and-score mode.
+The goal is to improve the performance of causal discovery algorithms with the aim of applying this method to biomedical data that are known to be complex and non-linear data.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        Otherwise, I am interested in developing new machine learning algorithms that are more based on human reasoning and that are interpretable.
     design:
       columns: '1'
-  - block: collection
+  #- block: collection
-    id: papers
+  #  id: papers
-    content:
+  #  content:
-      title: Featured Publications
+  #    title: Featured Publications
-      filters:
+   #   filters:
-        folders:
+   #     folders:
-          - publication
+   #       - publication
-        featured_only: true
+  #      featured_only: true
-    design:
+  #  design:
-      view: article-grid
+  #    view: article-grid
-      columns: 2
+  #    columns: 2
   - block: collection
     content:
-      title: Recent Publications
+      title: Publications
       text: ""
       filters:
         folders: